Restaurants could be in trouble as their menu costs soar and grocery stores lower their prices.

 According to Hinckley, labor costs for 2015 were 38 percent of sales, in 2016 were 45 percent of sales and labor costs year-to-date is at 46.8 percent.

-A study by the University of Washington on the impact of Seattle, Washington’s minimum wage reports restaurants have increased the price of their goods and services by 62 percent, some added service charges and fees, reduced the number of their employees, and a reported 11 percent left the city altogether.
+A study by the University of Washington on the impact of Seattle, Washington’s minimum wage reports restaurants have increased the price of their goods and services by 62 percent, some added service charges, reduced the number of their employees, and a reported 11 percent left the city altogether.

 Hinckley said she’s paying attention to how the industry is changing and what type of restaurants to open that’ll perform well.
 The restaurant group’s most profitable division is it’s two casual service style pizza restaurants.